raspiblitz/raspiblitz/README.md

 You can connect a small extra USB drive to your RaspiBlitz (choose a small one up to 32GB - don't use second HDD or SSD here, that would drain too much power from the RaspiBlitz).
 On that USB drive your latest StaticChannelBackup will be stored - just in case your HDD gets an error.

+##### StaticChannelBackup per SCP/SSH to other server

+An option for more advanced users that you only can set directly in the `raspiblitz.conf` is the automated backup of the Static Channel Backup to another server per SSH/SCP.
+For this you need to set the value:

+`scpBackupTarget='[USER]@[SERVER]:[DIRPATH-WITHOUT-ENDING-/]'`

+and you can optionally set custom options for the scp command (for example to set a non-default port) with:

+`scpBackupOptions='[YOUR-CUSTOM-OPTIONS]'`

+On target server add the root ssh public key of your RaspiBlitz to the authorized_keys for the user - how to do this see: https://www.linode.com/docs/security/authentication/use-public-key-authentication-with-ssh/

 ##### C-LIGHTNING NODE

 This needs to switched on to see the sub-settings options for c-lightning.
 If switched on it means the c-lighting node implementation is installed and running on your RaspiBlitz - it can run in parallel to LND.
 If activated you will find an additional option in the SSH Main Menu that offers you more options to operate the c-lightning node.
 Also under `SERVICES` some apps might just be available if c-lightning is activated.